andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 with a compiled language".
 Includes interactive visualizations and simulations!

-This is a story about breaking the degenerate hyper-dimensional game of life by exploratory visualizations and math!
-Let's travel back in time: t'was the night before Thursday, December 17, 2020, The release of ["Conway Cubes"](https://adventofcode.com/2020/day/17), day 17 of the "Advent of Code" (fun little coding puzzles building up to Christmas).
-One part about Advent of Code I've always found especially fun is that, because the problems are so self-contained and tidy, they are often *open-ended* in the interesting ways you can solve them or expand them.
+This is a story about breaking the degenerate hyper-dimensional game of life by interactive exploratory visualizations and math!
+T'was the night before Thursday, December 17, 2020, The release of ["Conway Cubes"](https://adventofcode.com/2020/day/17), day 17 of the "Advent of Code" (fun little coding puzzles building up to Christmas).
+I always loved these;
+because Advent of Code problems problems are so self-contained and tidy, they are often *open-ended* in the interesting ways you can solve them or expand them.

 On the surface, Day 17 seemed to essentially be a straightforward extension of [Conway's Game Of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) ("GoL").
 GoL is a simulation played out on a 2d grid, where cells are "on" and "off", and at each step of the simulation, the on/off cells spread and propagate in fascinating ways based on the state of their neighbors.
 The twist of the Advent of Code puzzle is it asks what would happen if we played out the rules of GoL in 3d, and then 4d!
-The "starting conditions" are a 8x8 2D grid picked out for each participant, and the puzzle solution is the number of live cells after six steps.
+The "starting conditions" are a 8x8 2D grid picked for each participant, and the puzzle solution is the number of live cells after six steps.
 My personal starting conditions were:

     #####..#
     #..###.#